xmonader/info_foundation/docs/collaboration/How_to_contribute.md

 ## ThreeFold Founder

 We really believe that the world is changing.
 Many people choose to no longer follow the brainwashed way of living where fear dominates all.
-Please read our article about the [art of being loyal to our values](https://medium.com/@despiegk/the-art-of-being-loyal-to-your-values-e0e6e3f310f7) and [build a better world together manifesto](https://docs.grid.tf/dividi/values/src/branch/master/kristof_build_a_better_world_manifesto.md
+Please read our article about the [art of being loyal to our values](https://medium.com/@despiegk/the-art-of-being-loyal-to-your-values-e0e6e3f310f7) and [build a better world together manifesto](https://docs.grid.tf/dividi/values/src/branch/master/kristof_build_a_better_world_manifesto.md)
-).
-Being a TF Founder means these documents resonate with you, this is essential because other TF Founders really do.
+To become a TF Founder it's essential that this documents resonate with you.

 If we want ThreeFold to have an impact on the world, our Founders need to set an example.
 Being a ThreeFold Founder is difficult, few have the courrage and the will to work on their self improvement to be such an example.